Test Complete

 One of the biggest risks to the newborn is hypothermia.
 The brisk act of drying the baby may be enough to make a limp baby respond.
 Most of the heat is lost from the scalp, so wrapping the baby and covering the head is important, especially if complete medical care is some time away.

-The afterbirth should be delivered within twenty minutes after the birth of the baby and should be collected.
+The afterbirth (placenta) should be delivered within twenty minutes after the birth of the baby and should be collected.
 Don't be surprised by a gush of blood right before--this is normal.

 After delivering a baby, some bleeding is normal.
 A sanitary pad should be placed over the vaginal opening, and the uterus should be massaged in a continuous circular motion.
 The mother should be allowed and encouraged to nurse the baby as this will start hormonal changes that help the uterus to contract and stop bleeding.
 The baby can be unwrapped for skin-to-skin contact while nursing.
 The mother should be comforted and kept warm.